viniciusyoshioka/react-native-selection-mode/README.md

     Indicates whether the selection mode is active or not.

-- `setIsSelectionMode`
+- `setNewSelectedData`

     ```ts
-    function setIsSelectionMode(item: boolean | ((previousState: boolean) => boolean)): void
+    function setSelectedData(data: Set<T> | ((current: Set<T>) => Set<T>)): void
     ```

-    Sets the selection mode.
+    Sets the selected data.

-    If you deactivate the selection mode, the selected data will not be deselected.
-You have to do it manually or call `exitSelection`, which is recommended.

-    **Attention**: Its not recommended to use this function to change the selection mode.
-It may be removed in the future.
+    Useful if you want to toggle the selection or handle the selected data in a complex way.

+    - If the selection mode is active and the new value is an empty set, the selection mode will be deactivated.
+    - If the selection mode is not active and the new value is not an empty set, the selection mode will be activated.

+    **Attention**:
+    - This function uses the Set data structure.
+The type of its params may change in the future according to the internal implementation.
+    - The value passed to this function will replace the current selected data.

+    Params:

+    - `newValue`: The new selected data.
+Can be a Set or a function that receives the current selected data and returns a one.
+Similar to the `setState` function.

-- `selectedData`
+- `length`

     ```ts
-    selectedData: Set<T>
+    function length(): number
     ```

-    The set that stores the selected data.
+    Returns: The number of selected items.

-- `setSelectedData`
+- `isSelected`

     ```ts
-    function setSelectedData(data: Set<T> | ((previousState: Set<T>) => Set<T>)): void
+    function isSelected(item: T): boolean
     ```

-    Sets the selected data.

-    Useful if you want to toggle the selection.

-    **Attention**:
-    - This function does not check if the item is already selected.
+    Checks if the item is selected.

+    Params:

-    - The value passed to this function will replace the current value.
+    - `item`: The item to be checked.
-    - It does not change the selection mode, so, only use if you don't need to change it.
-    - Another option is to call `setIsSelectionMode` with the new value when changing the selected data with this function.
-However, the usage of
-    `setIsSelectionMode` is not recommended.

-    **Obs.**: When using selection mode, its recommended to select the items id instead of items value.
-Use the items data from the original set.
-Prefer primitive types like `string` or `number`.
+    Returns: `true` if the item is selected, `false` otherwise.

 - `select`